 Founded in 1997 as a laptop manufacturer, Taiwan-based HTC soon began making smartphones based on Windows Mobile and Brew.
 It released the first commercial Android smartphone, the HTC Dream, in 2008, and is today a manufacturer of both Android and Windows based smartphones.
 HTC re-entered the tablet market with the Google Nexus 9 in 2014.
-HTC's latest mobile launch is the Desire 650.
-The smartphone was launched in November 2016.
-The phone comes with a 5.00-inch touchscreen display with a resolution of 720 pixels by 1280 pixels at a PPI of 294 pixels per inch.
+HTC's latest mobile launch is the U Play.
+The smartphone was launched in January 2017.
+The phone comes with a 5.20-inch touchscreen display with a resolution of 1080 pixels by 1920 pixels.

-The HTC Desire 650 is powered by quad-core it comes with 2GB of RAM.
-The phone packs 16GB of internal storage that can be expanded up to 2GB via a microSD card.
-As far as the cameras are concerned, the HTC Desire 650 packs a 13-megapixel primary camera on the rear and a 5-megapixel front shooter for selfies.
+The HTC U Play is powered by octa-core MediaTek Helio P10 processor and it comes with 3GB of RAM.
+The phone packs 32GB of internal storage that can be expanded up to 2000GB via a microSD card.
+As far as the cameras are concerned, the HTC U Play packs a 16-megapixel primary camera on the rear and a 16-megapixel front shooter for selfies.

-The HTC Desire 650 is a single SIM (GSM) smartphone that accepts a Nano-SIM.
-Connectivity options include Wi-Fi, GPS, Bluetooth, FM, 3G and 4G.
-Sensors on the phone include Proximity sensor, Accelerometer and Ambient light sensor.
+The HTC U Play is a dual SIM (GSM and GSM) smartphone that accepts Nano-SIM and Nano-SIM.
+Connectivity options include Wi-Fi, GPS, Bluetooth, NFC, USB OTG, 3G and 4G.
+Sensors on the phone include Compass Magnetometer, Proximity sensor, Accelerometer, Ambient light sensor and Gyroscope.